 Just so you know, walking anywhere in Paris just feels like something out of a Woody Allen movie.
 So, my walk to the Eiffel tower was equally as enjoyable as being there.

 After reveling in my wonderment....I made my way to the Metro!
 Off to my hostel in the 10th arrondissement.
-Oh the intimidation of the Paris metro!
+Oh, the intimidation of the Paris metro!
 I was very frightened by all the horror stories I had heard about people getting lost on the Paris Metro, so I made sure to err on the side of caution.
-I use two different metro apps called Moovit and CityMapper, they are basically the same thing, but for some reason I like to have both. (because I'm anal like that) They give you a very detailed step by step instructions and track your location to make sure that you are staying on track.
+I use two different metro apps called Moovit and CityMapper, they are basically the same thing, but for some reason, I like to have both. (because I'm anal like that) They give you very detailed step-by-step instructions and track your location to make sure that you are staying on track.
 I need this.
 Very much.

 Thanks to my nifty metro app, I arrived at my hostel unscathed.
 I stayed at The Generator Paris which I ended up really liking.
 It felt more like a nice hotel than a hostel and the beds felt like a comfy little nook that you could hide out in.